simpledimplejohn/npm-demo-tutorial/README.md

 # __Creating a basic Node.js setup__

 ### __Description__
-Node Package Manager NPM setup
+Node Package Manager NPM setup from the Coding With Mosh Node.js tutorial.

 ### __Instructions For Building This Setup__
 1. Install/update node with homebrew